 Telling your family and friends

 People who have been told they have cancer may wonder whom to tell and how they should tell them.
 They often feel pressured to share their diagnosis, but most people are able to wait until they are ready.
-There is no set time when people begin to feel comfortable enough to discuss their cancer with others.
+There’s no set time when people begin to feel comfortable enough to discuss their cancer with others.
 It’s different for each person.

 Delores, cancer survivor: “Telling friends and family was really hard.
 Since my mother had died from breast cancer it felt like I was saying, ‘Here we go again.’
 My sister-in-law had died from lung cancer the same month I was diagnosed with breast cancer.
 This made it hard to tell my husband’s family that cancer had struck again.
 I was sad for my husband.”

 If you have been diagnosed with cancer, only you know the right time and the right words to use to tell your family and friends.
 You may find that sharing the news of what you’re facing leads you to people who become key sources of support and encouragement.
-Sharing this experience with loved ones gives them a chance to offer their support.
+Sharing with loved ones gives them a chance to offer their support.
 Your honesty and openness can help open new lines of communication and make relationships stronger and better.

 It’s very hard to hide a diagnosis of cancer.
-Friends and family might suspect you have cancer when they become aware of symptoms or different types of tests you have had.
+Friends and family might suspect you have cancer when they become aware of symptoms or different types of tests you’ve had.
 Often when people don’t know what’s going on, they imagine the worst possible situation.
 But when you do share the news, they may still be stunned and not know how to react or what to say.

 Delores, cancer survivor: “The first time you say, ‘I have cancer’ out loud is the most difficult.
 The more you say it, the easier it gets to say the words.
 The more I talked about my diagnosis of breast cancer, the easier it was for me to accept what I was going through.
 Sometimes I thought it was ironic that I felt like I was the one who was cheering up the recipients of my news.”